 First, let me state the the Manufacturer advise using Class C1 Paraffin in this heater, however outside of the UK, Paraffin is also routinely known as Kerosene and the fuels are virtually identical.
 Thus it would seem to be acceptable to burn cheaper 28 second domestic heating oil Kerosene instead of Paraffin, and stretch the savings and make it easier to obtain (Heating oil is generally more readily available than C1 Paraffin).

 In the UK, “Kerosene” is sold as 28 second heating oil, the same as home central heating oil fired boilers use.
-I have been buying and using standard 28 second heating oil in my heater frequently for over 3 years (as of oct 2014), and with no adverse effects to either the heater or from excessive fumes / odours, however you do this in your own heater at your own risk.
+I have been buying and using standard 28 second heating oil in my heater frequently for over 3 years (as of oct 2014), and with no obvious adverse effects to either the heater or to myself from excessive fumes / odours, however you do this in your own heater at your own risk.

-By buying heating oil kerosene from a neighbouring farm who has oil fired heating reduces my cost of the fuel from 70p per litre to 53p per litre, this means that the real cost of running my Inverter heater falls from 7p per KW to 5.3p per KW – making it almost as cheap as mains gas, and even less than the cost of Economy 7 overnight electricity which my (useless) storage heaters use.
+By buying heating oil kerosene from a neighbouring farm (who has oil fired heating) reduces my cost of the fuel from 70p per litre to 53p per litre, this means that the real cost of running my Inverter heater falls from 7p per KW to 5.3p per KW – making it almost as cheap as mains gas, and even less than the cost of Economy 7 overnight electricity which my (useless) storage heaters use.

 However, once again I must stress that if you use domestic Kerosene in your own heater instead of paraffin you do so at your own risk!.
-If you wish to stick with the manufacturers recommendations on fuel, it is still possible to buy the recommended C1 paraffin at 70p per litre, try contacting your local allotment society, and looking in the yellow pages for local oil and fuel brokers, or if you are happy with Kerosene instead of paraffin, simply buy it in bulk from a heating oil supplier or from a friend / relative who uses heating oil fired central heating and most heating oil brokers have a self service pump available for small quantities.
+If you wish to stick with the manufacturers recommendations on fuel, it is still possible to buy the recommended C1 paraffin at 70p per litre, try contacting your local allotment society, and looking in the yellow pages for local oil and fuel brokers, or if you are happy with Kerosene instead of paraffin, simply buy it in bulk from a heating oil supplier or from a friend / relative who uses heating oil fired central heating and a growing number of heating oil brokers have a self service pump available for small quantities.

 If you do decide to use standard heating oil in your inverter heater, then I do strongly advise filtering the kerosene into the heater tank using a “Mr Funnel”.
 The Mr Funnel filter will ensure that any dirt and rust particles are removed from the fuel and that any trapped water caused by bulk tank storage is filtered out which ensures longer periods between cleaning of the heater filter and also prevents the heater from showing an “E4″ error warning (which indicates water contamination in the fuel).
 You can buy a Mr Funnel water and dirt filter from Here

 Finally, let me tell you how you can save money on purchasing a paraffin inverter heater, brand new, and much cheaper than the usual UK sources.
 You can buy these direct from a European Source, far cheaper than the £200 – £300 from UK Retailers.
 Remember too, that there is no risk of import tax or additional duty on goods freely purchased online from European sources, and delivery only often takes 2 – 3 working days.
-At the time of posting this, you can buy a brand new, high specification 3000W Paraffin Inverter heater for under £180 including shipping to the UK, from Here
+At the time of posting this, you can buy a brand new, high specification 3000W Paraffin Inverter heater for around £150 including shipping to the UK, from Here